Aligning Content Repurposing with Brand Voice: Consistency is Key

 Case Studies & Before/After Examples

-We reduced effort and multiplied reach by building a small set of robust templates and automating repeatable steps — and we also learned what happens when brand voice drifts.
+We made our work easier and increased our reach by creating a small number of templates and automating repetitive tasks.
+We also learned the impact when the brand voice strays.
 Below are two concrete, opposite outcomes: a success built on disciplined templates and QA, and a failure caused by uncontrolled voice drift.
 Each case includes what we changed, how we measured it, and the practical remediation steps you can apply.

 Success Case: Scaled Repurposing with Templates